SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/slack.md

 ## Installing the Slack App

 This section provides instructions on how to install the Slack App, as well as examples of each of the dashboards.
-The App's pre-configured searches and [Dashboards](#Dashboards) provide easy-to-access visual insights into your data.
+The App's pre-configured searches and [dashboards](#viewing-dashboards) provide easy-to-access visual insights into your data.

 This section shows you how to install the Sumo Logic App for Slack.